Triumph Daytona 675 SE

 The suspensions of the Triumph Daytona 675 if they are fully adjustable, with ability to intervene in the setting for both high and for low speed.
 Unchanged the technical characteristics of the 675cc three-cylinder in-line, strengthened by a maximum output of almost 128 hp at 12,600 rpm and torque of a full and vigorous, which has no equal in the face of competition with two or four cylinders.

-The Daytona is much appreciated by lovers of circuit racers, who appreciate not only the engine thrust, but also the rigor of the frame and the ability to set a set-up Buoyancy very accurate due to suspensions pluriregolabili.
+The Daytona is much appreciated by lovers of circuit racers, who appreciate not only the engine thrust, but also the rigor of the frame and the ability to set a set-up suspension very accurate.